moshfeu/y2mp3/README.md

 ## What is "Y2Mp3" app?

-A simple desktop application to download Youtube videos to video and audio formats, one by one or all of them.
+A simple desktop application to download Youtube videos to video (mp4, mpg, wmv) and audio (wav, flac, m4a, wma, mp3, ogg, acc) formats, one by one or all of them.

 <img src="app-resources/video.gif" alt="video demo" width="320" />